 - 1 teaspoon vanilla

-- 1 tablespoon good scotch (optional)
+- 1 tablespoon good scotch (totally optional but an interesting addition!)

 Instructions